10 Types of Bass in North America – Easy to distinguish

 Largemouth Bass (M. salmoides):

-Largemouth bass is a freshwater fish of the order Perciformes and the family Centarchidae, distinguished by a spinoform radiated dorsal fin and a flexible posterior fin separated by a notch.
+Largemouth bass is a freshwater fish of the order Perciformes and the family Centarchidae, distinguished by a spiniform radiated dorsal fin and a flexible posterior fin separated by a notch.
 This species has been successfully introduced in Spain and other parts of the world since the twentieth century, and it is now considered a universal fish.
-Other native species have faced serious survival challenges as a result of its artificial expansion into new ecosystems.
+Other native species have faced serious survival challenges as a result of their artificial expansion into new ecosystems.

 Largemouth Bass M. salmoides

 It’s a small fish, but the sides are compressed to some extent.
 Scales that are greenish with dark spots.
 Its adult size ranges between 40 and 50 cm.
 It is a tough and carnivorous fish, and its combative nature makes it a fun prey for sport fishing.
-It is 30-35 (50) cm long in the Iberian Peninsula, but can grow to be more than 80 cm long in North America.
+It is 30-35 (50) cm long in the Iberian Peninsula but can grow to be more than 80 cm long in North America.
 They are also found in other parts of the world.
 The opening is quite large.
 It is usually no more than 2 kg in weight.
 The dorsal fins are extremely long.

 Smallmouth Bass (M. dolomieu):